sambergo/tollo/README.md

-# Töllö - IPTV Player
+# Tollo - IPTV Player

 ⚠️ **Development Phase** - This application is currently under active development and may be unstable.